-2. Solar Planning Initiative
+2. Solar Planning Initiative (Solar Plan)

 - i.
 The project is currently in the feasibility and planning phase. - ii.
 The financial details were presented to the January 26 Chancellor's Cabinet meeting and received approval to move forward to BOT resources committee.
-After the final approval a request for qualifications and proposals will be requested on both delivery methods, the PPA and the Cash Loan Option.
+After the final approval a request for qualifications and proposals will be requested on both delivery methods, the PPA and the Cash Loan Option. - iii.
+Agah stated FPD is working with President Anderson and West to schedule a meeting with the Wood Streets Associations to provide a presentation that will address their concerns about Parking Lot C. Per the Chancellor's direction the RFQ/P will not proceed unless and until the community has accepted the location.